 There are many wonderful opportunities for kids to stay actively learning and playing all year long.
 Here is a list of SOME of the enrichment resources for highly capable students in the Seattle area.

 WISE (Western Institute for Scholarly Education) www.wisecamps.com--chemistry and math camps for students grade 3-10.
-Classes at Newport High School
+This summer's camp will be hosted ONLINE

 UW Summer Youth Programs http://www.summer-camp.uw.edu/all-day/ --Elementary school all-day programs are designed as interdisciplinary, thematic experiences where children can learn through art, science, creative writing and drama classes and a variety of projects and hands-on activities